sketchplugins/plugin-directory/README.md

 - [Open Color Plugin for Sketch](http://opencolor.tools/), by OpenColor: A sketch plugin to support the open color file format
 - [Optically for Sketch](http://designplugins.com/optically), by Vlad Danilov: Automated and mathematically precise optical adjustments in Sketch.
 - [Organize Symbols](https://github.com/marianomike/sketch-organizesymbols), by Mike Mariano: Sketch plugin that arranges symbol artboards
+- [Overflow](https://overflow.io), by proto.io: Turn your designs into playable user flow diagrams that tell a story
 - [Overrideit Sketchplugin](https://github.com/ahmedmigo/overrideit-sketchplugin), by Ahmed Genaidy: Overrideit is sketch plugin that allow designers to search in overridelist and overrides dropdowns, and with many other features.
 - [P5 Sketchplugin](https://github.com/jacopocolo/p5-sketchplugin), by Jacopo Colò: A plugin for using p5.js code inside Sketch
 - [Paddy](https://github.com/dwilliames/paddy-sketch-plugin), by David Williames: Automated padding, spacing and alignment for your Sketch layers